Printing Terms

 Conversion

-The process of creating a three dimensional (3D) item from a flat sheet of paper. i.e. envelope conversion / box conversion
+The process of creating a three dimensional item from a flat sheet of paper.
+For example envelope conversion or box conversion

 Copy